indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • DC Department of Corrections (DCDC) number;

-• Federal Bureau of Investigations (FBI) number; or
+• Federal Bureau of Investigation (FBI) number; or

 • Immigration and Naturalization Services (INS) number